Do You Feel Something is Missing?

 - Stop allowing other people to dilute or poison your thoughts.

-- Our heart can shine a light on others of how special we are.
+- Our hearts can shine a light on others of how special we are.

 - Self-love must come from our heart, our mind, and our soul.